texbarnes/CS1380/README.md

 There's more to Computer Science than programming, but programming is a great way to learn about how computers "think", and how we can use them as tools to solve problems.
 In this course, we'll learn how to analyze real-world problems, identify the parts of the problem that a computer could solve much more efficiently than we can, and create a program, which is a set of instructions that tell a computer what to do.

-We'll focus on what our texbook authors call the Design Recipe, which is a structured process to creating programs.
+We'll focus on what our textbook authors call the Design Recipe, which is a structured process to creating programs.
 This process will allow us to solve problems in a step-by-step manner, to produce a program that:

 a. provably works
 b. can be easily modified to account for future changes